Diamond Fluorescence

 Start Your Diamond Search Here

-Before buying a fluorescence diamond, evaluate its overall appearance and brilliance under different lighting conditions.
+Before buying fluorescent diamonds, evaluate its overall appearance and brilliance under different lighting conditions.
 Diamonds with lower color grades look more alluring and brilliant due to fluorescence.
 It enhances their visual appearance and offers them colorless appeal with increased brilliance.
 But, colorless diamonds with higher color grades get a hazy look due to fluorescence.
 It reduces their natural brightness and makes them look yellowish in color.

 It is a personal choice whether to buy a fluorescent diamond or not.
 If a diamond becomes more attractive with fluorescence and appealing to the eyes then it is worth buying.
 Also, prioritize your requirements and budget before buying a diamond.